katze033/gatsby-bootstrap-starter/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory and start it.

     ```shell
     cd my-gatsby-starter/